Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: Experiments

-\textbf{Entity type: } The same-type entity embeddings from MMFeD3-HidE are closer in a cluster than those from MMFedE, and the different-type ones are further, showing effectiveness of MMFeD3-HidE in capturing entity semantics to prevent entity ambiguity.
+We visualize entity embedding of one client in FB15K-237-Fed3 with t-SNE \cite{van2008tsne} as shown in Figure \ref{fig:vis}. \textbf{Entity type: } The same-type entity embeddings from MMFeD3-HidE are closer in a cluster than those from MMFedE, and the different-type ones are further, showing effectiveness of MMFeD3-HidE in capturing entity semantics to prevent entity ambiguity.
 The embeddings from MMFedE are more scattered, demonstrating the necessity of effective IMML and FL approach.

 \textbf{Missing type: } Some of the MMFedE embeddings with missing modalities are away from the type cluster, while those of MMFeD3-HidE are all clustered close, showing that HidE could dynamically maintain the consistent semantics in entity representations regardless of their uncertain missing types.